Bruno Berner

-Bruno George Berner (born 21 November 1977) is a Swiss professional football manager and former player who is the head coach of FC Winterthur in the Swiss Super League.
+Bruno George Berner (born 21 November 1977) is a Swiss professional football manager and former player.
+He is the current assistant coach at Macarthur FC and has also had senior management experience with Swiss Super League sides Grasshopper Club Zürich and FC Winterthur.

 Throughout his playing career, Berner played predominantly as a left back, but was also deployed in other roles, such as central defence, left wing and also in central midfield towards the end of his career at Leicester City.
 He spent most of his career playing for Grasshopper Club Zürich, SC Freiburg, FC Basel and Leicester City.

 Club career

-Grasshopper Club
+Grasshoppers

-Berner started his children's football with local club FC Glattbrugg and in 1992 he moved to the youth department of Grasshopper Club continuously advancing through the ranks.
+Berner started his children's football with local club FC Glattbrugg and in 1992 he moved to the youth department of Grasshopper Club Zürich continuously advancing through the ranks.
 In the 1997–98 Nationalliga A season, he advanced from their U-21 team to their first team under head coach Rolf Fringer and they won the Swiss championship.
 In January 2000, Berner was loaned out to Real Oviedo, but he returned four months later.
 He won the championship a second time with GC at the end of the 2000–01 season.
 Berner had 28 appearances, scoring one goal.
 In the 2001–02 season GC were runners-up.